 Empires and Globalization in World History II (HST 150)

-This course provides and overview and intergration of major events in world history and their contributions to modern business and globalization.
+This course provides and overview and integration of major events in world history and their contributions to modern business and globalization.
 Themes of geography, global issues, and cultural diversity will be emphasized.

 Course Credit Information

-The FSL Program is comprised of three courses each semester; each course is a four credit course.
+The FSL Program is comprised of three courses for the fall semester; two courses for the spring semester.
 Credit distribution depends on the student's major, but typically*:

-ENG 098/099: CAS and SBS students receive 8 free elective credits
+ENG 098/099: CAS and SBS students receive 8 free elective credits.
+Students receiving B's or higher and passing a portfolio assessment may use ENG 099 to waive WRI 101.

 HST 150: CAS students receive 4 credits for the Cultural Diversity Group B requirement; SBS students receive 4 credits for the Globalization requirement (in some cases, CAS students also receive another 4 credits for the Humanities and History requirement)